codemod-com/codemod/README.md

 With Codemod CLI, you can:

-### 1. Build codemods
+#### 1. Build codemods

-You can easily build codemods using AI by opening a local project, making changes in a file, and running the following command:
+You can easily scaffold and start building codemods by running the following command:

 ```
-codemod learn
+codemod init
 ```

-### 2. Publish codemods
+#### 2. Publish codemods

 You can publish a [compatible](https://go.codemod.com/package-structure) local codemod package to [Codemod Registry](https://codemod.com/registry) with: